 What are the Benefits of Process Modeling?

-Process diagrams can form a good basis for business process management activities since they enable process representation, observation and analysis.
+Process diagrams can form a good basis for business process management activities, since they enable process representation, observation, and analysis.

-If these activities perform continuously, processes undergo permanent improvements with positive impacts on the efficiency and effectiveness of an organization.
-This cycle of process improvement activities is commonly known as the PDCA (plan–do–check–adjust), an iterative four-step management method used in business for the control and continuous improvement of processes and products.
+If these updated activities perform well continuously, with positive impacts on the efficiency and effectiveness of an organization, it can result in permanent changes.
+This cycle of process improvement activities is commonly known as the ‘PDCA (Plan–Do–Check–Adjust)’, an iterative four-step management method used in business for the control and continuous improvement of processes and products.

-Since process diagrams represent a focal business process management activity, it is important that they reflect actual processes as precisely as possible.
-Several notations for modelling business processes exist, and the best choice is Business Process Model and Notation.
+Since process diagrams represent essential business process management activities, it is important that they reflect actual processes as precisely as possible.
+Several notations for modeling business processes exist, and the best choice is ‘Business Process Model and Notation (BPMN)’.